 Published November 30, 2017

-In a partial reversal, Second District Court of Appeals holds that interest began to run on equalizing payment on the due date specified in the parties’ stipulated judgment and not on the date that the trial court made the post judgment rulings on wife’s request regarding enforcement of equalizing payment.
+In a partial reversal, Second District Court of Appeals holds that interest began to run on an equalizing payment on the due date specified in the parties’ stipulated judgment and not on the date that the trial court made the post-judgment ruling on Wife’s request, which regarded the enforcement of the equalizing payment.

-Between 2012 and 2013, the attorneys discussed getting the property appraised the appraiser that was selected, conducted the appraisal and in his report indicated that there was a $2,192,103 increase in the fair market value from 2003 to 2008.
-Thus, one half of the appreciation would be $1,096051.50.
+Between 2012 and 2013, the attorneys discussed getting the property appraised.
+The chosen appraiser conducted the appraisal and in his report indicated that there was a $2,192,103 increase in the fair market value from 2003 to 2008.
+Thus, one half of the appreciation would be $1,096,051.50.
 This report was sent to the parties’ attorney on July 26, 2013.
 In February 2014, Husband’s business attorney wrote to the appraiser and questioned the report that had been generated.
-The issue remained unsolved when Wife filed a Request for Order on August 2, 2014 to enforce the equalization payment plus interest of 10%.
-Husband contends that wife never agreed to retain the appraiser and the appraiser was not a joint appraiser.
+The issue remained unsolved when Wife filed a Request for Order on August 2, 2014 to enforce the equalization payment, plus interest of 10%.
+Husband contends that Wife never agreed to retain the appraiser and the appraiser was not a joint appraiser.